Farm Incorporation Solicitor Cork and Midleton, Ireland

 If your farm has reached the higher tax band, then it may well make sense to incorporate your farm and avail of the lower corporation tax, which stands at just 12.5%.

-Make your farm a limited company
+Make your farm a limited company in Ireland

 It is of course also very important to consider how much income you would normally draw down from the business for personal use.
 Any money drawn from company accounts will be subject to normal tax rates, so you will want to avoid this as much as possible.